Fifth-Year Thesis Process 2024-25

 The Architecture Department's decision to administer a thesis as the concluding experience of our undergraduate curriculum—rather than simply a capstone design project—is a reflection of our commitment to preparing you to become eventual leaders and innovators within the discipline and profession of architecture.

 We believe that in order to effect positive change as future architects, you must first understand architecture as inherently changeful.
-This requires affording you the opportunity to engage with the discursive nature of architecture—in order to recognize it as a reflection of and participant in an ongoing discourse of competing ideas about architecture’s role in developing our collective spaces and experiences, and to develop the ability to effectively perform within that milieu.
+This requires affording you the opportunity to engage with the discursive nature of architecture—in order to allow you to recognize it as a reflection of and participant in an ongoing discourse of competing ideas about architecture’s role in developing our collective spaces and experiences, and to develop the ability to effectively perform within that milieu.

 We feel this experience, while not universally afforded in undergraduate architecture programs, is nevertheless crucial to stoking the ambition, and cultivating the ability, for you to become strong advocates for advancing opportunities for architecture to make a difference—through the creation of spaces and experiences that are more inclusive, impactful, and meaningful.